Philip Day (businessman)

-Philip Edward Day (born October 1965) is a Dubai-based British billionaire businessman, and the CEO and owner of The Edinburgh Woollen Mill Group, which owns Peacocks, Jaeger, Jane Norman, Austin Reed, and other high-street retailers.
+Philip Edward Day (born October 1965) is a Dubai-based British billionaire businessman.
+He is the CEO and owner of Peacocks and The Edinburgh Woollen Mill (which owns Bonmarché and Ponden Home).

 As of May 2020, his net worth was £1.1 billion, according to the Sunday Times Rich List.

 Early life

 Philip Edward Day was born in October 1965.
 He grew up on a council estate in Stockport and while at school he held down a number of part-time jobs, including working at his parents' newsagents shop.

 Turning down a place at university, Day started his career at clothing manufacturers Coats Viyella and Wensum before being headhunted to join Aquascutum at the age of 28.
 He remained at the brand for 5 years, becoming Joint Managing Director.

 Career

 In 2001, Day left Aquascutum and joined Edinburgh Woollen Mill, where he led a buyout of the company backed by Rutland Fund Management, a private equity firm.
 In 2002, he acquired the company for £67.5 million with the backing of Bank of Scotland.
 At the time, the company employed 3,140 people.

 In 2008, EWM bought home furnishing company Ponden Mill and soft furnishings company Rosebys.
 The stores were rebranded as Ponden Home across the UK.

 In 2009, Day bought Scottish golfing brand ProQuip for a reported £750,000.
 In 2011, Day acquired women's fashion retailer Jane Norman, which had fallen into administration.

 In 2016, Day bought outfitters Austin Reed and Country Casuals from administration.
 Day said he planned to open 50 new Austin Reed stores by 2018.

 In 2017, Day acquired British fashion brand Jaeger, again from administration.
 Day said the acquisition was part of EWM's plan to open a new department store.

 In July 2019, Day's company, Spectre Holdings, had acquired 93% of the women's fashion chain Bonmarche.